 Getting around with all your bags and your bike can be a nightmare if you don’t plan accordingly.
 Take into account the size of your bike when packed and make sure that your lift or rental car is big enough to fit the packed bicycle.
 If you’re getting picked up from the airport, make sure that the transfer service is aware you have a bike box or bag as well as your standard luggage.
 This will help make the transfers less stressful if everyone knows what to expect.

-All in all, traveling with a bike requires slightly more planning and preparation than without a bike.
+All in all, travelling with a bike requires slightly more planning and preparation than without a bike.
 Once you’ve got the basics sorted out, you’ll be cruising through customs on to your next adventure.